Frequently Asked Questions (FAQs)

 country, providing injury and illness counts and rates for a variety of employer, employee, and case

-characteristics based on a sample of over 230,000 establishments.
+characteristics based on a sample of approximately 230,000 establishments.
 Figures are calculated nationally and for

 44 participating states and territories (including the District of Columbia), allowing for detailed analyses